 Why do we need to treat wastewater?

-If you just bought your first property with a septic tank, you may have questions about on-site sewage treatment.
-But before you start learning about wastewater treatment processes, take some time to get the answers to two basic questions:
+If you just bought a property with a sewage treatment plant, you may have questions related to its operation.
+However, before you start learning about wastewater treatment processes, take some time to get the answers to two basic questions:

-In the simplest terms, wastewater is any water that has been polluted by humans.
+In the simplest terms, wastewater is any amount of water that has been polluted by human activity.
 This includes water contaminated as a result of:

 - flushing toilets and urinals (this waste is known as blackwater)